3.1 Student-centred education

 Figure 32: Planning lessons (overview)

 With this module you give students the opportunity to shape (in part) their own educational process.
 The emphasis in this module is on the educational objective of Subjectivation.
-This includes independence, responsibility and also maturity.
-With ‘Student-Centred Education’, you make it possible for students to work at their own pace on what interests them.
-You make it possible for them to work at their own level.
-This increases their intrinsic motivation and prevents frustration.
+This includes independence, responsibility (for yourself, others and the world) and also maturity.

 Figure 35: Assessment

-With ‘Student-Centred Education’, a student shapes education rather than undergoes it.
-This type of education is in line with an understandable desire of every human being expressed by Simon & Garfunkel in the song El condor pasa: I’d rather be a hammer than a nail (I would rather be active than passive).
-With ‘Student-Centred Education’, you make students responsible.
-By giving them control over (part of) their time, and taking responsibility for themselves, they gain self-confidence.
+With student-directed education, a student shapes education rather than undergoing it.
+This type of education aligns with an understandable desire of every human being expressed by Simon & Garfunkel in the song El condor pasa: I’d rather be a hammer than a nail.
+Rather do something, make something, than suffer something.

-In ‘Student-Centred Education’, you have high expectations of your students and you have confidence in them.
-Giving trust to your students means letting go of them (in part) and no longer having them (constantly) ‘on a leash’.
+In student-centered education, you have high expectations of your students and trust in your students.
+Giving confidence to your students means letting them go (partially) and no longer having them (constantly) ‘on a leash’.
 Giving freedom in this sense can be understood as an act of creation:

-By giving students the opportunity to shape part of their learning, there is less incentive to disrupt the lesson.
-To give all students the opportunity to work constructively and with concentration, a quiet environment is necessary.
-Therefore, your job is to monitor the framework and reinforce positive behaviour when a student disrupts other students when working independently.
+By giving students space to direct part of their learning, there is less incentive to disrupt the lesson.
+To give all students the opportunity to work constructively and intently, a quiet environment is necessary.
+Read how to get started with the framework and the Ladder of action here.
+At the right column of this link. see how to show your students the number of Tips you give during independent work.

-Students work on their own projects as well as on compulsary assignments
+Students work on their own projects as well as on basic material.

-A challenge during independent work is to let students work on their own projects as well as let them pay sufficient attention to the compulsory assignments.
-You help your students planning their work by:
+A challenge during independent work is to let students work on their own projects as well as pay sufficient attention to the basic material.
+You can do this by:

-2. asking them to show you their progress at a time of their choosing.
+- asking them to show you (at a time of their choosing) their progress on both the basic material and their presentations.

 Minimum requirements but no uniformity

-With ‘Student-Centred Education’, you set minimum standards but you don’t force uniformity on students.
-Instead of determining minute by minute what everyone does, you act as a coach for your students.
-Working independently is adventurous for students.
-Their results will surprise you.
+With student-centered education, you set minimum standards but you don’t force students to be uniform.
+Instead of deciding minute by minute what everyone does, you are now a coach for your students.
+That feels like a liberation for you and an adventure for your students.
+You let their results surprise you.

 How would a (model) student describe this process?

-“By practicing with compulsory assignments, I master the necessary skills.
+“Practicing the basic material provides me with the necessary subject knowledge.
+Whenever I master a skill in the basic subject matter, I demonstrate it to the teacher.
 When choosing a topic, I set a goal taking into account my prior knowledge.
-During independent work, I follow my own path.
-Because I evaluate my presentation together with the teacher, I get a realistic picture of my abilities.
-Because after each period I evaluate the result myself, I can better assess what is my next goal.
+During independent work, I follow my own route.
+Because I evaluate my presentation together with the teacher, I get a real picture of my abilities.
+Because I evaluate the result myself after each reporting period, I can better assess which goal is achievable for the next reporting period.
 This gives me control over and insight into (part of) my own learning process.
-After each period, the teacher asks me for suggestions how to improve the learning material.”
+After each period, the teacher asks me for suggestions to improve the learning material.”.

 1. Importance of student-centred education